The Profit (TV series)

 The Profit is an American documentary-style reality television show broadcast on CNBC.
 In each episode, Marcus Lemonis typically offers a capital investment and his expertise to struggling small businesses in exchange for an ownership stake in the company, but a series of "Inside Look" episodes have commentary by Lemonis and executive producer Amber Mazzola as they watch past episodes.
 Some episodes simply show a business, city, or industry without any investment by Lemonis.
 The Partner is a spin-off series that aired in 2017, also featuring Lemonis.

 Season 1 premiered on July 30, 2013; season 2 premiered on February 25, 2014.
 The second part of the second season returned October 2014.
 After a successful second season, with ratings going up 115% from the first season, the third season premiered on May 12, 2015.
 The Profit returned for a fourth season on August 23, 2016.
 A fifth season premiered on November 21, 2017 and started with a "recap" episode that looked back at different companies Lemonis had invested in and said whether they were a "win" or a "loss".
 The sixth season premiered on December 4, 2018.
-On October 14, 2019, it was announced that the seventh season will premiere on November 5, 2019.
+On October 14, 2019, it was announced that the seventh season was to premiere on November 5, 2019.